jolacka/JolitaPhotographyWeb/README.md

    npm run build
    ```

+NOTE:
+If you want to copy my setup: Create a .env file in the root directory and add your API key.

 ## 🌐 Visit Hosted GitHub Pages Site

 You can find the live version of the site here: